 Notes

-- If your lamb is bigger than 4 pounds, it will need to spend more time in the 375°F oven - as mentioned above, about 20 minutes per pound after the initial 15 minutes at 425°F. If this is the case, it's a good idea to loosely cover it with foil after it has spent an hour and a half in the oven.
+- If your lamb is larger than 4 pounds, it will need to spend more time in the 375°F oven - as mentioned above, about 20 minutes per pound after the initial 15 minutes at 425°F. If this is the case, it's a good idea to loosely cover it with foil after it has spent an hour and a half in the oven.
 Otherwise, the top could get too dark.

 - If the roast is significantly larger than 4 pounds, increase the olive oil and spices accordingly.
 So, for example, if your lamb is 6 pounds, increase them by 50%.